Wolf480pl/h4xor/README.md

-h4xor
+h4xor-w
 =====

-WordPress hacker theme from back in the day... like 2005!
+My version of Linickx's WordPress hacker theme from back in the day... like 2005!

+For license see readme.txt